The basics of Machine Learning

 Situated in the field of Artificial Intelligence, Machine Learning’s sole goal is to create an algorithm or program that is capable of delivering accurate results, both in known and unknown situations and without being programmed to do so.
 This is the complete opposite of traditional programming, where manual instructions are written to make the program work.

 So how does this work?
 By exposing an algorithm to an acceptable amount of data, the algorithm will optimize itself to process the data as accurately as possible.
-An algorithm that performs good with known data, and in known situations, but is generalistic enough to score good on unknown data in an unknown situation, is what we call a ‘well-adjusted algorithm’.
+An algorithm that performs well with known data, and in known situations, but is generalistic enough to score well on unknown data in an unknown situation, is what we call a ‘well-adjusted algorithm’.

 We know for a fact that computers are able to calculate faster, and without any drop in performance, than human beings.
 That’s not new.
 But, not every task can be completed without the interference of a person.
 However, now, thanks to the (fast) evolution of technology, new options are available.
 Machine learning makes it possible to complete any task autonomously.

-Having a hard time picturing what we’re talking about?
-I don’t blame you!
-It might surprise you, but machine learning has been around all of us for a while now, and you probably already communicated with a machine.
-Think about chatbots, who answer your questions as if they were a person.
+Machine learning has been a lot in the news recently, think about chatGPT, GPT-3, and DALL-E, but machine learning has been around all of us for a while now, and you probably already communicated with a machine.
+Think about chatbots, who answer your questions as if they were a person (similar to chatGPT).
 But also in the medical field, machine learning has proved its value.
 Medical diagnoses, such as cancer cell detection, can be done through machine learning.
-Isn’t that amazing?
+The reason DALL-E is amazing is that it was always believed by creatives that machine learning will never be able to be creative since this requires hum intuition and experience.
+DALL-E blew artists and AI researchers alike away with how well it can generate art.

 icapps meets Machine Learning